msloth/contiki-launchpad/README.md

 I think there is a lot of people that stopped playing with and enjoying stuff like the LP just because it is too hard.
 Still, after several years, I find doing the low-level stuff hard.
 Not to comprehend anymore, but to implement.
-Accidently used ''__bic_SR(...)'' instead of ''__bic_SR_onexit(...)''?
-Or ''DIVS_2'' instead
+Have you accidently used ''__bic_SR(...)'' instead of ''__bic_SR_onexit(...)''?
-of ''DIVS__2''?
-This takes away a lot of that pain, giving you a simple way of doing simple things like a periodic ADC sample with LED blink and actuator control.
+Or ''DIVS_2'' instead of ''DIVS__2''?
+The former will end up stuck in an ISR and the latter will set the wrong clock speed.
+This Contiki port takes away a lot of that pain, giving you an easy way to build stuff while being very open for you to get down and dirty with the nitty-gritty details should you like to.

 ## Usage